samakshty/samakshty/README.md

 <a href="https://instagram.com/samakshty" target="_blank"><img align="centre" alt="Samaksh Tyagi | Instagram" width="22px" src="Insta (1).svg"/>
 <a href="https://x.com/SamakshTyagi_/" target="_blank"><img align="centre" alt="Samaksh Tyagi | X" width="22px" src="Twitter logo (1).svg"/>

-💡 &nbsp; I'm a software developer and researcher in Delhi, working on production of multiple applications of AI.\
+💡 &nbsp; I'm a student in Delhi, working on the production of multiple applications of AI.\
-🎓 &nbsp; I am an engineer in Bennett University (B.Tech, Computer Science and Engineering, Batch of 2027).\
+🎓 &nbsp; I am an engineer at Bennett University (B.Tech, Computer Science and Engineering, Batch of 2027).\
 🌱 &nbsp; I'm on track for learning more about Artificial Intelligence (particularly NLP and Computer Vision).\
 💻 &nbsp; I'm currently performing research in the field of AI.\
-✍️ &nbsp; In my free time, I make music, surf the net and pursue writing as my hobbies.\
+✍️ &nbsp; In my free time, I make music, surf the net, and pursue writing as my hobbies.\
 💬 &nbsp; Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp; You can email me at samakshty@gmail.com.
 I'll try to respond as soon as possible!